The Relationship Between Nutrition and Depression

 Before drastically changing your diet, be sure to talk to your doctor about what nutrition plans may work for you.
 It is important to remember that each of us is unique and our bodies might have different requirements.

 Small changes to your diet can help you take your first few steps in the right direction.
-If you don’t regularly eat fruits, try buying a few apples next time you visit the grocery store.
+If you do not regularly eat fruits, try buying a few apples next time you visit the grocery store.

 It may seem insignificant, but with each small change, you can promote a healthier body and mind.
 You can also feel good about warding off the symptoms of depression with each healthy choice you make.